 Complications of not treating the disease include:

-- uveitis, or eye inflammation: If inflammation spreads to your eyes, you may develop eye pain, sensitivity to light, and blurred vision.
+- Uveitis, or eye inflammation: If inflammation spreads to your eyes, you may develop eye pain, sensitivity to light, and blurred vision.

-- difficulty breathing: Inflammation and arthritis can spread from your spine to your nearby ribs.
+- Difficulty breathing: Inflammation and arthritis can spread from your spine to your nearby ribs.
 You may not be able to breathe deeply or fully inflate your lungs.

-- psoriasis: Psoriasis is a common skin disorder that causes red, scaly patches of skin.
+- Psoriasis: Psoriasis is a common skin disorder that causes red, scaly patches of skin.

-When to See a Doctor
+When to see a doctor

-Ideally, you and your doctor will discover and diagnose your ankylosing spondylitis early.
+Ideally, you and your doctor will discover and diagnose your AS early.
 You can begin early treatment that can help you reduce the symptoms and mitigate possible long-term complications.
 However, not everyone will be diagnosed with this condition at an early stage.
 It’s important to see your doctor if you’re experiencing back pain and are unsure of the cause.

 If you suspect your symptoms are related to AS, see your doctor as soon as you can.
 The longer you wait, the greater the chances are you’ll experience more severe symptoms and complications.